lumeland/blog/posts/lume-1.17.0-release-notes.md

 ## Removed old code

-A few versions ago, Lume removed the ability to be installed globally (with `deno install ...`) in benefit of Deno tasks.
-Some old files were keept for backward compatibility on upgrading from an old version.
+A few versions ago, Lume removed the ability to be installed globally (with `deno install ...`) in benefit of `deno task`.
+Some old files were keept for backward compatibility when upgrading from an old version.
 Now these files were removed (`ci.ts`, `install.ts`).
 If you get any issue running Lume (specially in CI environments), please update your script to use `deno task lume`.